codio/site/source/docs/dashboard/classes/overview.html.md

 ![Class Grade](/img/docs/class_grade.png)

-You can also add Teachers to the class so more than one teacher can view and grade student code.
+From the Teachers tab you can also add Teachers to the class so more than one teacher can view and grade student code.

 ![Class Add Teachers](/img/docs/class_addteachers.png)